-Titled ‘Melbourne Rules’, this project is a creative collaboration between Sneaker Freaker and BespokeIND, a custom footwear workshop also based in Melbourne.
-I’ve dreamed of making a pair of Air Force 1s from Sherrin footballs for several years, but no one in Melbourne had the expertise to pull them off until BespokeIND opened their doors.
+Titled ‘Melbourne Rules’, this project was a creative collaboration between Sneaker Freaker and BespokeIND, a custom footwear workshop also based in Melbourne.
+I'd dreamed of making a pair of Air Force 1s from Sherrin footballs for several years, but no one in Melbourne had the expertise to pull them off until BespokeIND opened their doors.

 The Air Force 1’s uppers were deconstructed and manually restitched by hand at BespokeIND, a process that took over 40 hours per pair to complete.
-The new uppers are then reattached to the original sole unit.
+The new uppers were then reattached to the original sole units.
 The detailing is insane.
 The hand-lasted shape is sculpted to perfection.
 Air Force 1 purists will also detect some of the enhancements added to the shoe’s profile, which has been slightly raked at the toe and sharpened in the heel area.
-The insoles are carved from hand-cut vegetable tanned leather that has been laser-etched.
+The insoles are carved from hand-cut vegetable-tanned leather that has been laser-etched.
 The tongue labels are also lasered and beautifully stitched.